 The reason might be:

-- The chosen accomodation is fully booked, there is no availability.
+- The chosen accommodation is fully booked, there is no availability

 - The accommodation might not have all their availability online.
 Please contact the accommodation directly by phone or email